 Honoring the neighbor is the work that Jesus did when he moved into the neighborhood, so to speak, and acted more like a servant than a king.
 Being neighborly to everyone is and was God’s work, and now it is our privilege and delight to be good local and global neighbors, which means concerning ourselves with the needs of others near and far.

-Following Jesus is a rewarding and intense journey; we think an ever-deepening friendship with God is a worthwhile life-long pursuit.
+Following Jesus is a rewarding, costly, and intense journey; we think an ever-deepening friendship with God is a worthwhile life-long pursuit.

 Everyone has gifts, abilities and the capacity for meaningful work (whether secular or sacred, paid or volunteer) that engages the whole self and is honoring to the church, local, or global community and to God.
-We should engage in this kind of work.
+We should engage in this kind of work inside and outside the church.

 Questions invite God to speak to us about our deepest concerns and longings.
 We don’t have answers to all of the questions (we are still asking some ourselves!), but we value the process of asking and listening and dialoguing with God and with one another.